wldyd423/docker-IntelSGX/sgxBomb/README.md

 sgxsdk in /home/linuxsgx/linux-sgx/linux/installer/bin/
-move to /opt/intel and source
+move to /opt/intel and source environmnet

+move Makefile into enclave of sgxbomb